UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team16-semantic-image-editing.md

 ### Controlling the Cross-Attention
 Pixels in the cross-attention maps are more attracted to the words that describe them.
 Since attention reflects the overall composition, injecting the attention maps $$M$$ obtained from the generation with the original prompt $$\mathcal{P}$$ into a second generation with the modified prompt $$\mathcal{P}^{*}$$ allows the synthesis of an edited image $$\mathcal{I}^{*}$$ that is manipulated according to the edited prompt while keeping the structure of the original image $$\mathcal{I}$$ intact.

+[Cross-Attention Control 2 Here]
+Figure 5 shows some visualizations of cross-attention maps.
+The top row shows the average attention masks for each word in the prompt for the image on the left.
+The bottom row shows the attention maps for with respect to the word "bear" across different time-stamps.

 Let $$DM(z_{t}, \mathcal{P}, t, s)$$ be the computation of a single step in the diffusion process which outputs the noisy image $$z_{t-1}$$ and the attention map $$M_{t}$$.
 Let  $$DM(z_{t}, \mathcal{P}, t, s) \lbrace M \gets \widehat{M} \rbrace$$ be the diffusion step where the attention map $$M$$ is overridden with an additional given map $$\widehat{M}$$ with the same values $$V$$ from the supplied prompt.
 Let $$M_{t}^{*}$$ be the produced attention map from the edited prompt $$\mathcal{P}^{*}$$.
 Let $$Edit(M_{t}, M_{t}^{*}, t)$$ be a general edit function that receives the $$t$$-th attention maps of the original and edited images as input.